What is DCIS?

 To understand DCIS, it helps to know how cancer usually develops.

 The organs and tissues of the body are made up of tiny building blocks called cells.
-Normally they divide in an orderly and controlled way.
-If for some reason the process gets out of control, the cells will continue to divide and eventually develop into a lump.
-Doctors can tell if the cells are cancer by removing a small piece of tissue (biopsy) and examining the cells under a microscope.
+Normally, cells divide in an orderly and controlled way.
+But if for some reason the process gets out of control, the cells carry on dividing and develop into a lump called a tumour.
+Doctors can tell whether a tumour is benign (non-cancerous) or malignant (cancerous) by removing a piece of tissue (biopsy) and examining a small sample of cells under a microscope.

-Because it’s non-invasive, DCIS cannot spread to the lymph nodes under the arm, which is where invasive breast cancers can spread to, or to anywhere else in the body.
-Terms such as pre-invasive or intraductal cancer are also used to describe DCIS.
+Because it’s non-invasive, DCIS cannot spread to the lymph nodes under the arm, which is where invasive breast cancers can sometimes spread.
+They can’t spread to anywhere else in the body either.
+Terms like ‘pre-invasive’ or ‘intraductal cancer’ are also used to describe DCIS.